SciML/Catalyst.jl/docs/src/model_creation/dsl_basics.md

   d, Y --> 0
 end
 ```
-These share both the rates (`d`) and product (`0`), however, the substrates are different (`X` and `Y`).
+These share both their rates (`d`) and products (`0`), however, the substrates are different (`X` and `Y`).
 Hence, the reactions can be bundled into a single line using the common rate and product expression while providing separate substrate expressions:
 ```@example dsl_1
 rn8 = @reaction_network begin
   d, (X,Y) --> 0
 end
 ```
 This declaration of the model is identical to the previous one.
-Reactions can share any subset of the rate, substrate, and product expression (the cases where they share all, or none, however, do not make sense to use).
+Reactions can share any subset of the rate, substrate, and product expression (the cases where they share all or none, however, do not make sense to use).
 I.e. if the two reactions also have different degradation rates:
 ```@example dsl_1
 rn9 = @reaction_network begin
   dX, X --> 0